Introduction to IEM Drivers

 - Clean and crisp high-frequency sound output

 - Best drivers for noise isolation

 Multiple drivers may be required for covering the entire audible frequency spectrum

-Here are some IEMs that use only balanced armature drivers:
+Here are some balanced armature IEMs:

 Dynamic drivers are the most common and least expensive driver type.
 Able to cover the entire frequency range, they are known for great bass response in your music.
-You can think of dynamic drivers as similar to a tweeter, midrange or a bass drivers in speakers.
+You can think of dynamic drivers as similar to a tweeter, midrange or bass drivers in speakers.

 Dynamic drivers include a tiny, cone-shaped diaphragm connected to a coil of wire around a magnet, which magnetizes the coil.
 When an electrical signal moves through it, the coil creates a magnetic field that causes it to move back and forth (this is why dynamic drivers are also called "moving coil" drivers).
 Because it is connected to the coil, the diaphragm also moves, displacing the air around it and producing sound.
 The substantial amount of air displacement is what gives dynamic drivers a good bass response.
 Also, dynamic drivers usually have vents, which boosts air movement, furthering the bass response.